Hampton Roads: South Hampton Roads

 The Chrysler Museum of Art, located in the Ghent district of Norfolk, is the region's foremost art museum and is considered by The New York Times to be the finest in the state.
 Of particular note is the extensive glass collection and American neoclassical marble sculptures.

 Nauticus, the National Maritime Center, opened on the downtown waterfront in 1994.
 It features hands-on exhibits, interactive theaters, aquaria, digital high-definition films and an extensive variety of educational programs.
 Since 2000, Nauticus has been home to the battleship USS Wisconsin, one of the last battleships to be built in the United States.
 It served briefly in World War II and later in the Korean and Gulf Wars.
 The General Douglas MacArthur Memorial, located in the 19th-century Norfolk court house and city hall in downtown, contains the tombs of the late General and his wife, a museum and a vast research library, personal belongings (including his famous corncob pipe) and a short film that chronicles the life of the famous General of the Army.

 Also in downtown Norfolk and inside Nauticus is the Hampton Roads Naval Museum, an official U.S. Navy museum that focuses on the 220 plus year history of the Navy within the region.

 The Children's Museum of Virginia in Portsmouth has one of the largest collection of model electric trains and other toys.

 The Norfolk Naval Shipyard in Portsmouth is one of the oldest shipyards and has the first dry dock on display.

+Rivers Casino Portsmouth, in Portsmouth, boasts a 50000 sqft casino floor with slots, table games, poker tables, and a sportsbook.

 The Great Dismal Swamp National Wildlife Refuge (in Suffolk and Chesapeake) is accessed from U.S. Route 17 in Chesapeake.

 The Suffolk-Nansemond Museum is in the restored Seaboard and Virginian Railway passenger train station in Suffolk.

 The Isle of Wight Museum is in Smithfield.

 The Contemporary Art Center of Virginia located in Virginia Beach features the significant art of our time.